- Employee Recognition Program

 I have never been to your facility before, but I would not hesitate to come back if these three ladies are an example of the kind of medical professionals you employee.
 Thank you to your facility and most importantly to Dr. Autumn Davidson for all she did for our family, may God bless them.

-Dr. Benny Wenig
+Dr. Barry Wenig

-Without doubt, the University of Illinois Hospital & Health Science System delivered the absolute best care our family encountered and delivered that care in an extremely pleasant environment.
-Every single person we encountered treated our mother (and us) with dignity, respect and professionalism.
+Without a doubt, the University of Illinois Hospital & Health Science System delivered the absolute best care our family encountered and delivered that care in an extremely pleasant environment.
+Every single person we encountered treated our mother (and us) with dignity, respect, and professionalism.
 Theirs was not "just a job" - they were compassionate and treated our mother almost as if she was their mother.

-We would like to specifically mention and thank Dr. Benny L. Wenig and Dr. Fred A. Zar - both of whom we believe are world class.
+We would like to specifically mention and thank Dr. Barry L. Wenig and Dr. Fred A. Zar - both of whom we believe are world class.
 Not only are these doctors extremely highly skilled in medicine, they are thoughtful, caring and warm individuals.
 As you likely know, these are rare traits these days - especially in the highly stressful environments these doctors practice.
 The students and residents studying under Dr. Wenig and Dr. Zar are very fortunate to have such mentors.

 We do not take for granted the services of Dr. Wenig, Dr. Zar and all the other individuals who helped our mother.
 We thought you should know how terrific these folks are and that they are great representatives of the University of Illinois Hospital & Health Science System.